svijayakumar32/e-Photosynthesis-rice/README.md

 2) Parameterisation - describes modification of model inputs and parameters prior to model optimisation.

    - Rubisco Parameters:
-      - Two `.R` scripts are included to determine the temperature dependences of Vomax/Vcmax and Rubisco activation state.
+      - Two `.R` scripts (`Temp-resp-Rubisco.R` and `Vmax-temp.R`) determine the temperature dependences of Vomax/Vcmax and Rubisco activation state.
      The values/formulas obtained are then used to modify `CM_Rate.m`.

    - Input Scaling
      - Prior to running the scripts, the MATLAB working directory can be set interactively using `selpath = uigetdir()` and subsequently added to the MATLAB path using `addpath(genpath(selpath))`.
 This only needs to be completed *once*.

    - Model Comparison
-     -
+     - Running `Farq_ePhoto_comparison_new.m` saves assimilation rates under Rubisco, RuBP regeneration and TPU limitation states for the FvCB and e-Photosynthesis models, enabling the comparison of untuned e-and tuned e-Photosynthesis model (with scaling of Vmax).

 3) Optimisation - these are the files used to run the optimisation of e-Photosynthesis